Painting is a great way to give kids the opportunity to express themselves artistically.

 If your child loves STEM activities and art, you may also want to check out our splat painting.

-- Liquid glue (We used Elmer’s School Glue.)
+- Liquid Glue (We love Elmer’s school glue.)

-The first step to creating a raised salt painting is to draw a picture with the liquid glue.
+The first step to salt painting is to draw a picture with the liquid glue.

 Younger kids will have fun just making a random design on the paper with the glue.
 (And squeezing that glue out is great for building hand strength needed for writing skills!)

 Older kids may want to draw their picture with pencil first and then trace over it with the glue.

 The next step is to cover the glue with table salt.
 This is a favorite step for kids of all ages!